Great Writers - EF

 Then all the birds together, even the wise old owl said, “WHOA!”

 Have a question or comment?
-Get in touch with us using our contact form or visit us in-store.
-We're always happy to hear from our customers.
+Get in touch with us using our contact form.

 Frank Rodriguez is from Mathis, Texas.
-He is a full-time college stodent
+He is a full-time college student

 That smile, that dang demented smile.
 It looms over the crevices of my soul.
 Shrouding the depths of my vision, blinding my reasons of existence.
 Why does nobody see it, what if I am going mad, mad as the devil.
 Am I yielding my tools of survival, and surviving off the sanity of my nemeses?